yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 [german77](https://github.com/german77) has several fixes for us, and some important new additions.

-Let’s kick things on with a great one for handheld PC users, couch players, and anyone not wanting to reach all the way to their keyboard while playing.
+Let’s kick things off with a great new feature for handheld PC users, couch players, and anyone not wanting to reach all the way to their keyboard while playing.
 For us lazy humans, german77 offers us: [Support for gamepad hotkeys](https://github.com/yuzu-emu/yuzu/pull/7633).

 {{< imgs